|These Leggings Are

 You want to bring things that weigh almost nothing, take up little space in your suitcase, and do double-or triple-duty as part of a multitude of different outfits.

-Made of 150-denier merino wool, they’re so lightweight they take up less room than cotton leggings, but they’re oh so much warmer and more windproof.
+Made of 200-denier merino wool, they’re so lightweight they take up less room than cotton leggings, but they’re oh-so-much warmer and more windproof.
 And here’s the kicker: they don’t wrinkle or bag after multiple wearings, and they dry in just hours when I hand-wash them in hotel sinks.
+And they’re smooth and seamless enough to work perfectly as a base layer.
+There are also mid-weight leggings of 260-denier wool for colder climes.

-This fall, winter and spring, my Icebreaker leggings kept me warm in the Canadian Rockies in January, made it possible to stroll Edinburgh and Glasgow all day despite the late October chill, and allowed me to pay homage to Stevie Ray Vaughn in Austin and visit Chimayó, New Mexico in the midst of frigid December weather.
+My Icebreaker leggings have kept me warm in the Canadian Rockies in January, made it possible to stroll Edinburgh and Glasgow all day despite the late October chill, and allowed me to pay homage to Stevie Ray Vaughn in Austin and visit Chimayó, New Mexico in the midst of frigid December weather.

 A photo album of my Icebreaker leggings around the globe: